GeoUtils/georaster/docs/index.rst

 GeoRaster - easy use of geographic and projected rasters in Python
 ==================================================================

-This package makes it easy to load, query and save geographic raster datasets in the Python programming language.
+This package makes it easy to load, query and save geographic raster datasets - such as GeoTIFFs - in the Python programming language.
 The package uses Geospatial Data Abstraction Library (GDAL) bindings, and so in a single command can import any geo-referenced dataset that is understood by GDAL, complete with all geo-referencing information and various helper functions.

 GeoRaster is compatible with Python 2.4-3.x.